Upper Canada College: Tuition, scholarships, and assets

-Upper Canada College is Canada's wealthiest independent school, having an endowment of more than CA$100 million.
+Upper Canada College has an endowment of more than CA$100 million.
 For the 2020–2021 school year, tuition fees range from $34,135 to $37,135 (not including a $8,500 initial registration fee, books and uniform) for day students and $61,085 to $66,835 for boarders (not including a $5,000 initial registration fee).
 An additional $500 technology fee is levied on all students in the Upper School, which covers the costs of a MacBook Air laptop computer, the associated software, and technological support.
 According to the school, fewer than two per cent of the Canadian population can afford the full cost of attending the school.
 The institution has strict admissions standards, accepting approximately 20 per cent of all applicants for the 2018–2019 school year.
 The college began a fundraising campaign in 2012 to obtain $100 million for scholarships; a donation of $11 million was received from Stu Lang, the largest single gift in Canadian independent school history.
 To honour Lang's donation, UCC created the scholars Lang Scholar Program to recognize up to 15 student-athletes annually with extraordinary leadership potential.
 UCC disbursed over $5.0 million in financial aid in 2019 to approximately 20 per cent of students.
 Only students in grade five and above are eligible for this assistance.